New Highs and Lows

 About PokéViews New Highs and Lows

 New Highs & Lows is a daily breadth indicator that measures the percentage of liquid Pokémon trading cards reaching 30-day price extremes.
 The metric tracks two components: cards trading at their 30-day high and cards trading at their 30-day low.
-Cards are only included if they meet minimum liquidity thresholds , price requirements, and price history.
-This metric helps identify periods of market strength (high percentage at new highs) or weakness (high percentage at new lows).
+Cards are only included if they meet minimum liquidity thresholds and price requirements.
+The metric is calculated for both the overall market (all cards ≥ $1) and a premium segment (cards ≥ $50), revealing whether aggressive price movements are concentrated in higher-value collectibles or driven by the broader market.

 The methodology for New Highs & Lows is outlined as follows: Eligible Universe: Includes English Pokémon trading cards meeting minimum liquidity thresholds, price requirements (≥ $1), and price history requirements (≥ 30 days).
 Excludes sealed products, graded cards, and non-English releases.
-Calculation: For each trading day, two percentages are calculated: • New Highs: % of eligible cards trading at their highest price in the last 30 days • New Lows: % of eligible cards trading at their lowest price in the last 30 days Note: Cards with no price movement over the 30-day period are excluded from both calculations.
-Calculation Frequency: Updated daily based on TCGplayer market price data.
+Calculation: For each trading day, two percentages are calculated: • New Highs: % of eligible cards trading at their highest price in the last 30 days • New Lows: % of eligible cards trading at their lowest price in the last 30 days Price Tiers: Metrics are calculated for two segments: • All Cards: Cards priced at $1 or higher • $50+: Cards priced at $50 or higher Calculation Frequency: Updated daily based on TCGplayer market price data.